tollefj/TDT4310/README.md

 By the deadline for each lab, you will submit your `lab{N}_exercises_{your-username}.ipynb` file to Blackboard.
 You can submit as many times as you want - only the last submission will be considered.

 ### `📆 Schedule`
-### 🔺🔺 Note: Deadlines and topic details subject to change!!! 🔺🔺

 | Lab | Link | Published | Deadline | Topic | Libraries | Chapters |
 | - | - | - | - | - | - | - |